What is a fracture?

 A fracture is a partial or complete break in the bone.
 When a fracture happens, it’s classified as either open or closed:

-- Open fracture (also called compound fracture): The bone pokes through the skin and can be seen, or a deep wound exposes the bone through the skin.
+- Open fracture (compound fracture): The bone pokes through the skin and can be seen.
+Or a deep wound exposes the bone through the skin.

-- Closed fracture (also called simple fracture).
+- Closed fracture (simple fracture).
 The bone is broken, but the skin is intact.

 Fractures have a variety of names.
 Here is a listing of the common types that may happen:

 - Greenstick.
-This is an incomplete fracture.
-A portion of the bone is broken, causing the other side to bend.
+This is an incomplete break.
+A part of the bone is broken, causing the other side to bend.

 - Transverse.
 The break is in a straight line across the bone.

 - Spiral.
-The break spirals around the bone; common in a twisting injury.
+The break spirals around the bone.
+This is common in a twisting injury.

 - Compression.
 The bone is crushed.
 This causes the broken bone to be wider or flatter in appearance.

 - Comminuted.
-The bone has broken into three or more pieces and fragments are present at the fracture site.
+The bone has broken into 3 or more pieces.
+Fragments are present at the fracture site.

 - Segmental.
-The same bone is fractured in two places, so there is a “floating” piece of bone.
+The same bone is broken in 2 places.
+So there is a "floating" piece of bone.

 What are the symptoms of a fracture?

-The following are the most common symptoms of a fracture.
-However, each person may experience symptoms differently.
+Symptoms may be a bit different for each person.
 Symptoms of a broken or fractured bone may include:

 - Sudden pain